jaredszajkowski/jaredszajkowski.github.io/content/posts/arch-sync/index.md

     "GitLab",
 ]
 ---
+## Introduction

-I recently released the [arch-sync](https://gitlab.com/jaredszajkowski/arch-sync) repository, which provides a template for syncing packages and configuration files across multiple Arch Linux installations.
+I recently released the [arch-sync](https://gitlab.com/jaredszajkowski/arch-sync) repository.
+From the README:

+> This is a template repository for syncing packages and configurations across multiple Arch Linux installations.
+It includes a script to automate the installation and removal of packages and the synchronization of configuration files.

+## Motivation

-The motivation is simple -- to maintain a consistent setup across multiple machines with minimal effort and simplify the overall management of the installations.
+The motivation is simple -- to maintain a consistent setup across systems with minimal effort and simplify the overall management of the installations.

-With this script, and the following workflow, I can maintain systems with a few simple commands:
+With this script, and the following workflow, I can maintain Arch Linux systems with a few simple commands:

 ```bash
 $ yay               # this runs yay -Syu by default